charlespetchsy/aws-inituser/README.md

 user and create an authorized_keys file with the proper ``chmod`` permission flags.
 The public key is then copied over to the newly created user to match the keypair.

-On create, passwords are disabled but the new user can set their new password with ``passwd``.
+On create, passwords are disabled but the new user can set their password with ``passwd``.

 Default port is 22.